VIIDDIIV/Wandering-in-the-Abyss-2.0/README.md

 To freeze an opponent for two moves, press 2, and then left-click on it.
 To jump, click on 1 and left-click where you want to jump (you can only jump like a knight in chess).
 To kill an enemy, stand on him or continue to be a neighbor with him after your turn.
+# png files must be in the same folder as the executable file